Go Back

 • Rinse lentils and beans in a fine mesh strainer (see notes below for using dry beans).

 • In large stockpot on medium heat (for Instant Pot, see notes below) drizzle oil or water and sauté onions, carrots, and celery, stirring occasionally.
-Once softened, add add garlic and jalapeño and cook for 30 seconds, stirring frequently.
+Once softened, add add garlic and cook for 30 seconds, stirring frequently.

 • After soup has finished cooking (or pressure has been released in Instant Pot) stir in 1 tsp salt, 1 Tbsp lime juice and ½ cup chopped cilantro.
 Taste, and add anything more it may need.